Luminance

 Luminance is a photometric measure of the luminous intensity per unit area of light travelling in a given direction.
 It describes the amount of light that passes through, is emitted from, or is reflected from a particular area, and falls within a given solid angle.

+The procedure for conversion from spectral radiance to luminance is standardized by the CIE and ISO.

 Brightness is the term for the subjective impression of the objective luminance measurement standard (see Objectivity (science) for the importance of this contrast).

 The SI unit for luminance is candela per square metre (cd/m2).
 A non-SI term for the same unit is the nit.
 The unit in the Centimetre–gram–second system of units (CGS) (which predated the SI system) is the stilb, which is equal to one candela per square centimetre or 10 kcd/m2.

 Description

 Luminance is often used to characterize emission or reflection from flat, diffuse surfaces.
 Luminance levels indicate how much luminous power could be detected by the human eye looking at a particular surface from a particular angle of view.
 Luminance is thus an indicator of how bright the surface will appear.
 In this case, the solid angle of interest is the solid angle subtended by the eye's pupil.